- 3 tablespoons olive oil, divided

 - Using 2 tablespoons oil, lightly brush one side of bread slices.
 Place bread oil side up on an ungreased baking sheet.
 Bake at 350° for 15 minutes or until lightly browned.

-- Place a whole basil leaf on each slice of toast bread.
+- In a bowl, combine the tomatoes, pimientos, chopped basil, vinegar, parsley, garlic, salt, pepper flakes and pepper; stir in Romano cheese.
+Place a whole basil leaf on each slice of toast bread.
 Top with tomato mixture.
 Drizzle with remaining olive oil.
 Serve immediately.
 Yield: 20 appetizers.